cybozu-go/placemat/docs/pmctl.md

 In this subcommand you need to specify network device name.

-The name can be obtained with `pmclt node show` or `pmctl pod show` as following.
+The name can be obtained with `pmclt node show` or `pmctl netns show` as following.

 ```console
 $ DEVICE=$(pmctl node show node1 | jq -r '.taps."mynet"')